A step by step guide to choosing the best Galapagos cruise

 Check the final price – the rate that you see on the front page is approximate.
 You will need to simulate a booking if you want to see the real final price.
 In fact, you need to first select the cabin and each cabin a different price and then the system will calculate the taxes.

-💡 Insider tip – if you suffer from seasickness, make sure you chose a lower-deck cabin, you have less view but your body will be grateful because you will be less likely to feel the motion.
+💡 Insider tip – if you suffer from seasickness, make sure you choose a lower-deck cabin, you have less view but your body will be grateful because you will be less likely to feel the motion.

-On Liveaboard.com, reservations are always on request because Liveaboard.com staff needs to reconfirm price and availability with the operator before confirming the reservation.
-Once the operator confirms, they will send you the payment request for the entire cruise or a deposit (depends on the operator’s terms and conditions).
+Once the operator confirms, they will send you the payment request for the entire cruise or a deposit (depending on the operator’s terms and conditions).
 You won’t need to commit until you send the first payment.
 Once that is done, your Galapagos Island cruise is confirmed.

 How to make a reservation on Liveaboard.com

-Following up on what’s mentioned above, making a reservation on Liveaboard.com, is very easy.
+Following up on what’s mentioned above, making a reservation on Liveaboard.com is very easy.

-- having the cabin all for yourself at an extra cost that varies for each company
+- Having the cabin all for yourself at an extra cost that varies for each company

-- book a single cabin
+- Book a single cabin

 - Include your email address